Christoph33one/viks-bakery/README.md

 # User stories

-In the project plan (scrum board) you can view all three projects and the added templates called issues, these issues will hold the user stories.
+Please view the <a href="https://github.com/Christoph33one/viks-bakery/issues">Kan ban</a> board for the user stories In the project plan (scrum board) you can view all three projects and the added templates called issues, these issues will hold the user stories.

 ![](assets/user%20stoiry%20scrum%20board.png)

 When opening a user story, you will be able to read more requirements and project tasks to be achieved.
+Click to view <a href="https://github.com/users/Christoph33one/projects/23">user stories</a>

 ![](assets/user%20stories%20info.png)

 This is another example of how you could read the user stories.
 ![](assets/user%20stories.png)